How to Choose the Right Kitchen Sink for the Way You Actually Cook

 For smaller kitchens

 You need the sink to work hard without swallowing the whole bench.
-This is where getting the right footprint matters, and in some layouts a compact cafe bar sink can make sense in a secondary prep zone, coffee station or butler’s pantry.
-They can also be perfect for the compact galley kitchens we often see in Richmond or South Yarra renovations.
+This is where footprint matters, and in some layouts a compact cafe bar sink can make sense in a secondary prep zone, coffee station or butler's pantry.

 For design-led renovations